 - 1. Attain a minimum 2.0 GPA upon graduation; - 2.
-Attain a minimum 2.5 GPA in one's professional major/minor (beginning with the class of 2001-2002); - 3.
-Successfully complete a minimum of 64 semester hours for AA/ARE or 129 semester hours for a BRE or 132 semester hours for a BS; - 4.
+Attain a minimum 2.5 GPA in one's professional major/minor; - 3.
+Successfully complete a minimum of 64 semester hours for AA/ARE or 130 semester hours for a BS; - 4.
 Successfully complete the courses required in the General Education Requirements, Bible/Theology Major, General Electives, and one of the following two options: - a.
-A major, i.e., Christian Ministries, Christian Éducation, Cross-Cultural Ministries, Family Life Education, History, Interpersonal and Organizational Communication, Psychology/Counseling, Music, Youth Ministry; - b.
-A minor and 14 hours of professional studies; - 5.
-Satisfactorily fulfill the Christian Service requirement; - 6.
+A major, i.e., Christian Ministries, Christian Education, Cross-Cultural Ministries, Family Life Education, History, Interpersonal and Organizational Communication, Psychology/Counseling, Music, Youth Ministry; - b.
+A minor and 14 hours of professional studies; - Satisfactorily fulfill the Christian Service requirement; - 6.
 Take required exit evaluations.